How Many Oz In A Point

 • 1 gallon = 4 quarts = 8 pints = 160 fluid ounces

-The difference arises because the imperial system redefined the gallon in 1824, while the U.S. system retained the older Queen Anne's wine gallon.
-This means that a pint in the UK is about 25% larger than a pint in the US.
+The difference arises because the imperial system redefined the gallon in 1824, while the U.Practically speaking, s. system retained the older Queen Anne's wine gallon.
+Basically, a pint in the UK is about 25% larger than a pint in the US.

 Practical Examples of Conversions